 Website Carbon Calculator

-Want to know how much carbon is being released by people using your website?
+Want to know how much CO2 is being released by people using your website?

 Well, now you can with the website carbon calculator.

 Visit websitecarbon.com and enter the address of your website and get some insights into how the website can improve its environmental performance including coding practices and hosting the site using renewable energy.

 As a web developer I feel it is a duty of mine to improve the efficiency of the websites that I build in order to limit their environmental impact.